Rooster Teeth: Inside Gaming

-Inside Gaming is the gaming news division of Rooster Teeth.
+Inside Gaming was the gaming news division of Rooster Teeth.
 Originally founded as The Know, an entertainment news division that discusses current events in movies, TV shows, gaming, technology, and media.
 It was mainly hosted by Ashley Jenkins and Brian Gaar, with a selection of other Rooster Teeth staff from each division within the company.
 It was initially a single news show hosted on Rooster Teeth's main YouTube channel before moving over to its own channel, where it has since expanded into several different categories of entertainment and tech news as well as several different shows, with the latest being Glitch Please, a successor to their earlier podcast The Patch, that was greenlit for a full series after six pilot episodes.

 Previously The Know had hosted Leaderboard, where Meg Turney had discussed esports news, The Patch Game Club, where the hosts of The Patch would discuss a new video game they've played each week, and Screen Play, a film and TV podcast.
 In June 2016, Turney announced on her vlog she was leaving Rooster Teeth to focus more on cosplay.

 In October 2017, Variety announced Eric Vespe would join The Know as senior writer responsible for original reporting, interviews and developing new entertainment shows.
 Vespe had previously worked at Ain't It Cool News for 20 years.

 On February 14, 2019, Rooster Teeth revived Machinima's Inside Gaming brand, renaming The Know to Inside Gaming.
 The Know and Machinima's social team were combined with Inside Gaming.
 Lawrence Sonntag, Adam Kovic, Bruce Greene and Alanah Pearce from Funhaus hosted Inside Gaming, which includes gaming news, features and reviews.
 Greene and Sonntag left in 2019.
 Autumn Farrell, formerly of Sugar Pine 7, took over Sonntag's position.
 Farrell and Pearce departed the company in October 2020.
 On January 5, 2021, it was announced that Inside Gaming daily would end and all hosts would be joining Funhaus, however, the Inside Gaming weekend round-up would continue.

+Game Kids

+Game Kids was a kids channel launched in 2014, until 2016.